 How and on what basis do we use your Personal Data?

-We may use your Personal Data for a variety of reasonable and legitimate business purposes, including, but not limited to, the following:
+We may use your Personal Data for a variety of purposes, and (to the extent applicable) on the basis of various legal bases, including, but not limited to, the following:

 - Complying with legal or regulatory obligations, such as our obligations regarding know-your-client and anti-money laundering due diligence;